 Jane G. V. McGaughey

 Jane G. V. McGaughey is the Johnson Chair of Québec and Canadian Irish Studies at Concordia University and an Associate Professor of Diaspora Studies.
 She is the author of Violent Loyalties: Manliness, Migration, and the Irish in the Canadas, 1798-1841 (LUP, 2020), Ulster’s Men: Protestant Unionist Masculinities and Militarization in the North of Ireland, 1912-23 (MQUP, 2012), and co-editor of Ireland and Masculinities in History (Palgrave, 2019).
-Her research has received funding from the Social Sciences and Humanities Research Council, the Fonds de recherche du Québec – Société et Culture, the National Endowment for the Humanities, the Ireland Canada University Foundation, and Concordia University’s Centre for Interdisciplinary Studies in Society and Culture.
+Her research has received funding from the Social Sciences and Humanities Research Council, the Fonds de recherche du Québec – Société et Culture, the Canada-UK Foundation and Eccles Centre for American Studies, the National Endowment for the Humanities, the Ireland Canada University Foundation, and Concordia University’s Centre for Interdisciplinary Studies in Society and Culture.

 Her research interests are in representations of Irish gender and sexuality in 18th and 19th century North America, post-Celtic Tiger migration to Canada and its historical parallels, the intersection of gender, violence, and imperialism for the Irish abroad, and histories of Irish women in Québec.

-Gabrielle Kathleen Machnik-Kekesi holds an Individualized Program master’s degree from Concordia University (Gender Studies and Modern Irish History), which was funded by both the Social Sciences and Humanities Research Council and the Fonds de recherche du Québec en Société et Culture, and a master’s in Information Studies from McGill University (Archival Studies focus).
+Gabrielle Kathleen Machnik-Kekesi (she/elle/sí) is a Hardiman Research Scholar at the University of Galway (2021-2025) and is in her second year of PhD studies under the supervision of Dr Nessa Cronin.
+She holds an Individualized Program master’s degree from Concordia University (Gender Studies and Modern Irish History), which was funded by both the Social Sciences and Humanities Research Council and the Fonds de recherche du Québec en Société et Culture, and a master’s in Information Studies from McGill University (Archival Studies focus), which was supported by the Margery Trenholme Fellowship.

 Gabrielle has work experience in editing, conference planning, and grant writing.
 She previously worked as managing editor for the Canadian Journal of Irish Studies and is currently a Research Associate at the Emerging Risks Information Center (Concordia University).
-Her research interests include the Irish Revolution, sustainability, food history, transitional justice, and cultural heritage.
-Gabrielle was awarded a Hardiman Research Scholarship at NUI Galway and starts her PhD research under the supervision of Dr Nessa Cronin this fall.
+Her research interests include women’s history, Irish Studies, food, and cultural heritage.

 She is the author of: “Irish presence in Guanabacoa during the 19th century” (2019), and “Dying in Havana: Microhistory of the Irish Immigrants Buried in the General Cemetery, 1859-1862” (2019).
 Her MA thesis entitled “Caught between Empires: Pre-Famine Irish Immigrants in Santiago de Cuba, 1665-1847” won The Edward Eastman McCullough M.A.
 History Award.